On the monotonicity of discrete entropy for log-concave random vectors on $\mathbb{Z}^d$: Discrete isotropic log-concave random vectors

 as $\sigma := \det{(\Cov{(f)})} \to \infty$. \end{corollary} \begin{proof} Since $f$ is almost isotropic, we have

 as $\sigma \to \infty$.
-The result follows from Proposition \ref{noisot} since $f(0) \simeq_d \max{f} \simeq_d \frac{1}{\sigma^d}$. \end{proof} \begin{remark} The isotropicity assumption was only used in Lemma \ref{KB}, which in turn allowed us to prove the concentration Lemma \ref{LC} which was repeatedly evoked in Section \ref{cntsdiscretesection} to bound the sums of maxima of log-concave functions and thus also the error terms.
+The result follows from Proposition \ref{noisot} since $f(0) \simeq_d \max{f} \simeq_d \frac{1}{\sigma^d}$. \end{proof} \begin{remark} The isotropicity assumption was only used in Lemma \ref{KB}, which in turn allowed us to prove the concentration Lemma \ref{LC} which was repeatedly evoked in Section \ref{logconcavesection} to bound the sums of maxima of log-concave functions and thus also the error terms.
 By Corollary \ref{cornotiso}, a version of Lemma \ref{LC} holds true for almost isotropic densities, although with possibly different constants and for large enough $\sigma$.
-Therefore, all the results of Section \ref{cntsdiscretesection} hold true and thus also Theorem \ref{discreteUB}. \end{remark}
+Therefore, all the previous results of Section \ref{logconcavesection} hold true and thus also the statements of Theorem \ref{EPI} and \ref{diffentropyapprox} under the almost isotropic log-concave assumption. \end{remark}

 \begin{remark} Note that if the function $f$ is in addition isotropic i.e. $\Cov{(f)} = \sigma^2\mathrm{I}_d$, one has that $f(0)\simeq_{d} \frac{1}{\sigma^{d}}$ and so we recover the result of Lemma \ref{KB}. \end{remark}